jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

   </tbody>
 </table>

-In addition to the languages spoken by those of a particular race, every Archonic cult also has a secret spoken language with its own distinct writing system.
+In addition to the languages spoken by those of a particular race, every Cthonic cult also has a secret spoken language with its own distinct writing system.
 In general, these secret languages can be understood by minions, corrupted beings, and cultists who are within the Archon's influence.
-However, it is also possible to know an Archonic cult language through ordinary learning.
+However, it is also possible to know an Cthonic cult language through ordinary learning.

 History
 -------